tsweet77/intention-repeater-android/README.md

 - Simple and intuitive user interface
 - No internet connection required, except for launching website or forum

+The development branch contains the latest update.
+The main branch is a more stable version.

 ## Installation

 To install the Intention Repeater app on your Android device, follow these steps: